-IMPORTANT NOTE: Take in mind that occasionally cruises of all categories go on last minute prices or very convenient discounts.
+IMPORTANT NOTE: Occasionally cruises from all categories go on last minute prices or very convenient discounts.
 My recommendation, contact a knowledgeable travel agent to help you find the best prices for your cruise.

 Sizes and Types of Galapagos Cruise Boats

 As you may imagine, Galapagos cruises vary in size and types.
-There are three seize categories: small motor yachts and sailboats with a capacity of 8-32 passengers, mid-size cruises with a capacity of 40-60 passengers and large ships or vessels with a capacity of 60-100 passengers.
+In Galapagos, you will find mainly three sizes: small motor yachts and sailboats with a capacity of 8-32 passengers, mid-size cruises with a capacity of 40-60 passengers and large ships or vessels with a capacity of 60-100 passengers.

 The advantage of smaller boats is that you might have more flexibility with your activities and smaller groups to share activities with.
 This allows for some freedom for the crew to arrange the schedule.
 Bigger boats provide, specially cruise ships will provide the complete and classic cruise experience, similar to those in the Caribbean.
 However, bigger boats are usually high-end and require you patience during the activities, as you’ll share activities with a bigger group.

 The type of boat design is also a thing to consider, don’t worry, we will explain here 😉

 Motor Sailboats (M/S) are some of the smallest in the Galapagos Islands.
 They are on rare occasions powered by wind, but mostly speed-up by a motor.
 This is a good option for sailboat aficionados and adventure seekers.
 Their low occupancy and generally lower cost means that you will have a more intimate experience with your crew and the other people on the boat.
 However, due to the narrower hulls, cabin space and social space is generally more limited, and rocking with the waves is quite common, even when anchored.